-Canon G1 X Mark III versus Sony A7
+Canon G1 X Mark III vs Sony A7

-The Canon PowerShot G1 X Mark III and the Sony Alpha A7 are two enthusiast cameras that were officially introduced, respectively, in October 2017 and October 2013.
+The Canon PowerShot G1 X Mark III and the Sony Alpha A7 are two enthusiast cameras that were revealed to the public, respectively, in October 2017 and October 2013.
 The G1X Mark III is a fixed lens compact, while the A7 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (G1X Mark III) and a full frame (A7) sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon G1 X Mark III vs Sony A7

 An illustration of the physical size and weight of the Canon G1 X Mark III and the Sony A7 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 is notably larger (33 percent) than the Canon G1 X Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark III has a lens built in, whereas the A7 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the A7 and their specifications in the Sony FE Lens Catalog.